openSUSE/obs-landing/_posts/deployments/2022-12-01-post-mortem.md

 ## Impact

 Our [reference server](https://build.opensuse.org) was offline for 13 minutes starting at 09:50 (CEST).
-Our instance responded to every request with a downtime maintenance message.
+Our instance responded to every request with a maintenance message.
 No one was able to work with the API or user interface during that time.